A US citizen says he had acid thrown in his face after being told to go back to his country

 - A US citizen says he had acid thrown in his face after being told to go back to his country

-- Hawaii could face volcanic smog, acid rain -- and blast projectiles
+- Hawaii residents could face acid rain after earthquakes and molten lava

-Note: CORRECTION: This story has been updated to correct the spelling of the victim's first name.